 Want the inside track on the big changes coming to Leeds over the next few years?
 Look no further…

-In March, the world came to a standstill.
+Last March, the world came to a standstill.
 Or so it seemed.
 But in the background, work continued on these major projects.
 Once complete, they’ll have a transformational impact on Leeds, edging us ever closer to our ambition of becoming a global destination.
 From the skyscraper that’s set to become the tallest building in Yorkshire to the two world-class gateways that will welcome people into the city, this is the future of Leeds.

-The emergence of the Temple District
+The rise of the Temple District

 The development of the South Bank continues apace with the new Temple District.
 CEG have created a masterplan for the area that straddles Water Lane and Globe Road in Holbeck.
-It includes series of new office and residential buildings, as well as improvements to the public realm.
+It includes a series of new office and residential buildings, as well as improvements to the public realm.

 There’s detailed planning permission for the project’s first two phases, which will create two buildings with 176,000 square foot of office space alongside ground-floor retail and leisure units.
 But that’s just a drop in the ocean, because they’re seeking planning permission for a further 1.1 million square foot of offices, flats, shops, hotels and restaurants, which could be a game-changer for the area.